-Jay Maxwell has been studying and practising as a martial artist for over thirty years, switching his focus to Historic European Martial Arts (HEMA) in 2004.
+Jay Maxwell has been practising as a martial artist in Historic European Martial Arts (HEMA) since 2004.
 He regularly teaches at high profile international events and in his competitive years was one of the top ranked HEMA fencers in the world.
-Starting his training in London and Oxford in British systems of swordsmanship, he quickly came into contact with the Italian schools and was taken by their elegance.
+Starting his training in British systems of swordsmanship, he quickly came into contact with the Italian schools and was taken by their elegance.

 We would be delighted to discuss connecting museum exhibits and academic work experiences for the educational sector with the rapid increase in public awareness and sponsorship that modern, vibrant arts such as HEMA are experiencing.